-Internationally, The Pad Project is grateful for our partners on the ground who help monitor and ensure the success of pad-making machines, washable pad production, menstrual cup distribution, and menstrual health management training.
-Thanks to your contributions, The Pad Project has reached 10 countries with menstrual equity efforts: Ghana, Guatemala, India, Kenya, Pakistan, Uganda, Sierra Leone, Sri Lanka, and Tanzania.
+Internationally, The Pad Project is grateful for our partners on the ground who help monitor and ensure the success of pad-making machines, washable pad production, menstrual cup distribution, and menstrual health education workshops.
+Thanks to your contributions, The Pad Project has reached 10 countries: Ghana, Guatemala, India, Kenya, Pakistan, Uganda, Sierra Leone, Sri Lanka, and Tanzania.

 In the United States, The Pad Project develops partnerships with community-based organizations to address period poverty.
 Through our U.S. Programs, we stand as the first believer in changemakers, providing grants to nonprofits and schools in need of menstrual care products across all 50 states.
 Our commitment is to uplift communities and locally led initiatives by increasing access to menstrual health resources.